top of page

 Not just in the saddle, but on the ground and all around.

-The 2025 Appalachian Trainer Face Off welcomes
+The Appalachian Trainer Face Off welcomes

-a new division for riders who want to improve their skills and compete
+this innovative division for riders who want to improve their skills and compete

 against others to show who can go the furthest during the event.

-take riders the furthest, as well!
+take riders the furthest.

 If you're interested in being a mentor, let us know.